OxideMod/Oxide.Docs/docs/guides/reviewers/guidelines/submission-name.md

 ### Condition 2

 Names should also be relevant to the plugin's functionality to avoid becoming too generic.
 For example, `Ban System` and `Server Vote` are not good names.
 They are bad because vague names leave room for misinterpretation about the plugin's purpose and functionality.
-The other problem with generic names is that because the name is so general, it restricts what plugins with similar functionality can be called.
+The other problem with generic names is that because the name is so general, it restricts what plugins<sup><a href="/glossary#plugins">[3]</a></sup> with similar functionality can be called.

 A simple way to check for uniqueness is to search the plugin name on the website and check that nothing too similar pops up in the search results.